-- f) The Municipality shall ensure that best management practices and interim measures are utilized during construction projects adjacent to the waterfront in order to reduce sedimentation and erosion; - g) Roads, trails, temporary construction accesses should generally follow the contours of the land, fit into the landscape and wherever possible not run directly perpendicular to the waterbody; and, - h) A setback from the flood elevation or the normal or controlled highwater mark shall be set out in the Zoning By-law, in order to: - Protect the upland, shoreline and near shore habitats; - Protect adjacent surface water quality from phosphorus loading; - Prevent erosion, siltation and nutrient migration; - o Maintain shoreline character and appearance; and, - Minimize the visual impact of development. - F.1.2.6 An access trail and a viewing/ventilation corridor are permitted within the natural vegetative buffer/setback, in accordance with the vegetative buffer section of the Plan. - F. 1.2.7 Within the front yard of a shoreline residential lot, a Shoreline Activity Area is permitted.
+- •f) The Municipality shall ensure that best management practices and interim measures are utilized during construction projects adjacent to the waterfront in order to reduce sedimentation and erosion; - •g) Roads, trails, temporary construction accesses should generally follow the contours of the land, fit into the landscape and wherever possible not run directly perpendicular to the waterbody; and. - •h) A setback from the flood elevation or the normal or controlled highwater mark shall be set out in the Zoning By-law, in order to: - Protect the upland, shoreline and near shore habitats; - Protect adjacent surface water quality from phosphorous loading; - Prevent erosion, siltation and nutrient migration; - o Maintain shoreline character and appearance; and, - Minimize the visual impact of development. - F.1.2.6 An access trail and a viewing/ventilation corridor are permitted within the natural vegetative buffer/setback, in accordance with the vegetative buffer section of the Plan. - F.1.2.7 Within the front yard of a shoreline residential lot, a Shoreline Activity Area is permitted.
 The Shoreline Activity Area is a portion or cumulative portions of a shoreline frontage of a lot where accessory shoreline structures such as boathouses, docks, pumphouses, gazebos and decks are permitted, as well as access to the water for activities such as swimming or boat launching.
 To maintain an appropriate balance between a natural shoreline and built form, the Shoreline Activity Area should be focused within a defined area and be limited in extent.
-The extent of the Shoreline Activity Area shall be a function of the shoreline frontage and the primary use of the lot and shall be set out in the Zoning By-law. - F.1.2.8 The Municipality shall also encourage, through planning approvals and other mechanisms such as landowner education, the use of Best Management Practices for shoreline development, including but not limited to those described elsewhere in Section F.1.2. - F.1.2.9 Where development will result in the harmful alteration, disruption, or destruction of fish habitat, prior authorization from the Federal Department of Fisheries and Oceans is required under the Federal Fisheries Act. - F. 1.2.10 Council shall ensure that cultural heritage resources, both on shore and in the water, are conserved and not adversely affected.
-When necessary, Council will require satisfactory measures to mitigate any negative impacts on significant cultural heritage resources. - F. 1.2.11 The Municipality will consider adopting and implementing a re-inspection program for individual on-site sewage systems, on waterfront lots in the Lake Temagami and Rural Neighbourhoods.
+The extent of the Shoreline Activity Area shall be a function of the shoreline frontage and the primary use of the lot and shall be set out in the Zoning By-law. - F.1.2.8 The Municipality shall also encourage, through planning approvals and other mechanisms such as landowner education, the use of Best Management Practices for shoreline development, including measures such as the following: - Locating on-site sewage systems where native soils are deepest, and at the furthest distance possible from the shoreline; - Minimizing the clearing of natural vegetation on the site, particularly along the shoreline; - Reducing lot grading; - Using grassed swales and/or vegetated filter strips on lots that require ditching to control runoff; - Directing roof leaders to rear yard ponding areas, soakaway pits or to cisterns or rain barrels; and, - •F.1.2.8 Sump pumping foundation drains to rear yard ponding areas and infiltration trenches.

+- F.1.2.9 Where development will result in the harmful alteration, disruption, or destruction of fish habitat, prior authorization from the federal Department of Fisheries and Oceans is required under the Federal Fisheries Act. - F.1.2.10 When considering applications for new waterfront development, Council shall ensure that cultural heritage resources, both on shore and in the water, are conserved not adversely affected.
+When necessary, Council will require satisfactory measures to mitigate any negative impacts on significant cultural heritage resources. - F.1.2.11 The Municipality will consider adopting and implementing a re-inspection program for in individual on-site sewage systems, on waterfront lots in the Lake Temagami and Rural Neighbourhoods.